 This award, named for Ely S. Parker, recognizes exceptional Indigenous leaders who clearly embody the AISES mission through their achievements and contributions to science, technology, engineering, and math (STEM) fields.
-The AISES Board of Directors is responsible for selecting one award winner annually.
-Members of the AISES Board of Directors, officers, and staff are not eligible.
+The AISES Board of Directors is responsible for selecting one award winner annually, evaluated on the following criteria:

 1988 – Tom Dawson, Electrical Engineering (Cherokee)